streetchief/full-stack-sample/README.md

 ### Functional

 - Skip branches for speed and pushing straight to main; preferred method is trunk based development.
-- I enjoy functional grouping of source code, e.g. `./src/server/routes/github/` contains all github api access code in a single place.
+- I enjoy cross functional grouping of source code, e.g. `./src/server/routes/github/` contains all github api access code in a single place.
 This makes it very easy to find relevant code.
 - I like adding functional descriptions to files, e.g. `github.adapter.ts`, `github.router.ts`, etc..
 This makes it easy to parse and locate relevant code.

 ## Dependencies